 They can pack everything in there, and most of those things won’t need to be removed.

 If you need your toothbrush or a change of clothing, you won’t need to rummage through all of your things to get them.

 You have the freedom to pack a few more things.
-You can keep your things in your camper, and if you have a few items that won’t fit, you have extra room in your car to place them.
+RVing lets you keep your things in the camper at all times.
+If you have a few items that won’t fit, you have extra room in your car to place them.

-You don’t need to worry about being limited to the type of food you need to bring since campers are usually equipped with a refrigerator.
+Plus, you don’t need to worry about being limited to the type of food you need to pack.
+RVs are usually equipped with a refrigerator.

 Lastly, if the

-If you’re taking a camper with you, there are ways for you to have a more rustic camping experience without abandoning your RV.
+If you’re taking an RV with you, you’ll see that RVing is real camping.
+Here are helpful tips to have a more rustic camping experience without abandoning your RV.